-It’s fall, and you’re beginning to feel a little run down.
+It’s winter, and you’re beginning to feel a little run down.
 There’s a good chance it might be a cold or the flu.

 There are many viruses that can cause the common cold or even flu.
 Fortunately, we have immune systems to handle that threat — typically, we can knock viruses out in a matter of days.
 However, there can be some flaws in the process.